Volunteer Opportunities at DEEP

 Museum Programs and Projects: Tour Guide; Holiday Tours;

-Citizen Science Projects: Project Nest Box; Project Feeder Watch.
+Citizen Science Projects: Project Nest Box; Project Feeder Watch; Monarch Larvae Monitoring Project

 Adopt a Park

-Volunteers (individuals or groups) can make a long-term committment to maintain/monitor an area or feature of a state park.
+Volunteers (individuals or groups) can make a long-term commitment to maintain/monitor an area or feature of a state park.

 Additional Park Volunteer Opportunities